William J. Beaty 3/1995

 light is spatially coherent.
 They usually point out that the laser's

 atoms all emit their light in phase, and pretend that this leads to

 spatial coherence.
 Wrong.
-It is true that the fluorescing
+It is true that the fluorescing atoms in a

-traveling between the mirrors.
+between the mirrors.
 But the in-phase emission only creates

 amplification of the traveling waves, it does not create spatially